mraible/mongock-docs/site/v5/testing/testing.md

 ## Integration test with Springboot Runner with Junit5
-Mongock provides some util classes to make this pretty easy.
-In summary you need to create your test class extending `MongockSpringbootJUnit5IntegrationTestBase`, which provides the following
+Mongock provides some useful classes making testing easier.
+In summary, you need to create your test class extending `MongockSpringbootJUnit5IntegrationTestBase`, which provides the following
 - **BeforeEach method(automatically called):** Resets mongock to allow re-utilization(not recommended in production) and build the runner
 - **AfterEach method(automatically called):** Cleans both Mongock repositories(lock and migration)
 - **Dependency injections:** It ensures the required dependencies(Mongock builder, connectionDriver, etc.) are injected